Ion Exchange Chromatography Services

 There are two main types of stationary phases used in ion exchange chromatography: resin-based and gel-based matrices.

-Gel-based matrices, on the other hand, are typically made of a cross-linked hydrophilic polymer, such as agarose or dextran, that has been functionalized with charged groups to create the anion or cation exchanger.
+Are typically made of a cross-linked hydrophilic polymer, such as agarose or dextran, that has been functionalized with charged groups to create the anion or cation exchanger.
 These gels have lower binding capacity and slower kinetics than resin-based matrices, but they offer better resolution and are more gentle on delicate analytes, such as proteins.

 To speak with the experts about your Ion Exchange HPLC Calibration needs, please fill out our online form or give us a call!